yehudacohen/alchemy/alchemy-web/docs/what-is-alchemy.md

 # What is Alchemy

-Alchemy is a TypeScript-native Infrastructure-as-Code (IaC) library with zero dependencies that lets you model resources that are automatically created, updated, and deleted.
+Alchemy is an embeddable, zero-dependency, Infrastructure-as-Code (IaC) library written in pure TypeScript that runs anywhere that JavaScript runs - including the browser, serverless functions or even durable workflows.

 ## What is Infrastructure as Code?

-Infrastructure as Code means writing code that defines your infrastructure instead of manually creating it.
+Infrastructure-as-Code is the practice of using code to define your infrastructure configuration instead of manually creating it.

 Let's say you need a database.
-Instead of clicking through a cloud console, you write:
+Instead of clicking through a cloud console or executing a CLI command, you simply write:

 ```typescript
 const database = await Database("main", {